Codecademy/docs/content/python/concepts/built-in-functions/terms/open/open.md

 ---
-Title: 'open()'
+Title: "open()"
-Description: 'Used for opening files in a Python program.'
+Description: "Used for opening files in a Python program."
 Subjects:
-  - 'Computer Science'
+  - "Computer Science"
-  - 'Data Science'
+  - "Data Science"
 Tags:
-  - 'Files'
+  - "Files"
-  - 'Functions'
+  - "Functions"
 CatalogContent:
-  - 'learn-python-3'
+  - "learn-python-3"
-  - 'paths/computer-science'
+  - "paths/computer-science"
 ---

 The `open()` function is built into Python and can be used for opening files.